Is Split Pea Soup Keto?

 Is Split Pea Soup low in carbs?

-No, Split Pea Soup is not low in carbs due to the split peas.
+No, Split Pea Soup is high in carbs due to the split peas.

 Can I eat Split Pea Soup on keto?

-What are the ingredients in Split Pea Soup?
+What are the carbs in Split Pea Soup?

 What can I substitute for Split Peas in soup?

-Consider using cauliflower or zucchini for a low-carb substitute.
+Consider using cauliflower or zucchini for a low-carb alternative in soups.

 Check Split Pea Soup on Other Diets